Vine Removal and Desiccation

 Once potatoes reach the long-term storage temperature, ventilate several hours per day or just enough to maintain pile temperature.
 Continuous ventilation is not necessary unless condensation or rot development occurs within the storage area or pile.
 Constant ventilation increases tuber weight loss and influences quality.
 A relative humidity of 95% is desirable for long term storage to maintain quality and minimize shrinkage.

-Potatoes are susceptible to a variety of noninfectious disorders that affect the shape, function, and appearance of the plants or tubers.
-These are referred to as physiological disorders since they are often caused by abiotic, nonpathogenic, nonparasitic, or noninfectious maladies that have nothing to do with diseases or pests.
-Physiological disorders cause changes in growth or appearance which contribute to economic losses since the tubers may not make grade standards.
-Table 8.4 below lists the name of some of the more important disorders, the plant part affected,
+Potatoes are susceptible to various noninfectious disorders that affect the shape, function, and appearance of the plants or tubers.
+These are called physiological disorders since they are often caused by abiotic, nonpathogenic, nonparasitic, or noninfectious maladies that have nothing to do with diseases or pests.
+Physiological disorders growth or appearance changes, which contribute to economic losses since the tubers may not make grade standards.
+Table 9.4 names some of the more important disorders and plant part affected and describes ways to minimize or control the problem.
+Most physiological disorders develop slowly, may only be observed very late in the crop’s growth cycle, are difficult to correctly identify, and thus make it hard to determine when the problem started.
+Most occur erratically in time (not evident each year) and location (field to field).

 More Information